AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 particles array

-Array that stores all active Particle objects from bubble bursts
+Array holding all active Particle objects (burst fragments from popped bubbles)

 let particles = [];